spring-media/apps-android-testdevicemanager/README.md

 - Checking for connection to a specific WLAN - A check for a connection to a specific WLAN will be performed

-- checking language set on the device
+- Checking language set on the device

-- setting language on the device - possible only when additional app is installed: AdbChangeLanguage available in Google Play: https://play.google.com/store/apps/details?id=net.sanapeli.adbchangelanguage
+- Setting language on the device - Possible only when additional app is installed: AdbChangeLanguage available in Google Play: https://play.google.com/store/apps/details?id=net.sanapeli.adbchangelanguage

 # Integration into the project
 ## Groovy